 * Eye Contact – make sure you have your camera at eye level.
 This may mean you need to raise your laptop.
 A client shared a great tip with me: put an arrow next to your webcam so that you remember to focus on that point.
 This also means that your audience is looking straight at you and not looking up your nose!

-I drag my Zoom window so that the listener thumbnail is sitting near my webcam which makes it easier for me to focus on them and use an appropriate amount of eye contact.
-Again, having a run through with a colleague or friend giving feedback on how you come across will help.
+I drag my Teams/Zoom window so that the listener thumbnail is sitting near my webcam which makes it easier for me to focus on them and use an appropriate amount of eye contact.

 *Body Language – Whilst I strongly encourage you to ‘be yourself’ as much as possible, it’s worth bearing in mind that the nature of video calling means your movements and gestures will be exaggerated on screen.
 Habits such as twiddling pens, biting nails, and/or fiddling with your hair will be obvious to your audience.